10-Q 1 vera-20230331.htm 10-Q 10-Q

 Description of Business

-Vera Therapeutics, Inc., (the Company) is a clinical stage biotechnology company focused on developing and commercializing treatments for patients with serious immunological diseases.
+Vera Therapeutics, Inc. (the Company) is a clinical stage biotechnology company focused on developing and commercializing treatments for patients with serious immunological diseases.
 The Company was incorporated in May 2016 in Delaware.
 The Company’s headquarters and operations are located in Brisbane, California.
 The Company operates in one segment.

 Liquidity

-Management believes that the Company’s cash, cash equivalents and marketable securities as of March 31, 2023 will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months subsequent to the issuance date of these financial statements.
+Management believes that the Company’s cash, cash equivalents and marketable securities as of September 30, 2024 will be sufficient to fund its operating expenses and capital expenditure requirements for at least 12 months subsequent to the issuance date of these financial statements.
 The Company intends to raise additional capital through public or private equity offerings or debt financing or other capital sources, which may include strategic collaborations or other arrangements with third parties in order to achieve its long-term business objectives.
 If the Company fails to obtain necessary capital when needed on acceptable terms, or at all, it could force the Company to delay, limit, reduce or terminate its product development programs, commercialization efforts or other operations.

 2. BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES